 When going downhill, in deep snow the Jones Mind Expander Splitboard easily goes where you want it to.
 Heading to AK this year to do some heli laps and want to be extra surfy, this board would work.
 Even the splitboard model.

 One of the neat things about Jones Snowboards is their skins.
-Jones has been working with Pomoca for years and understand the need for reliable skins first and foremost.
+Jones has been working with Pomoca for years and understands the need for reliable skins first and foremost.
 When you use Jones Skins with a Jones Splitboard the skin/board interface is unbeatable.
 Jones cut out notches in the back of their splitboards that when used in conjunction with their skins locks into place with a little metal clip.

 The cutout notches really allow the skins to stay on your board for longer tours.